 I would also LOVE to hear how your kids and/or grandkids responded to Lilly and her Colorful Spots! 🙂

 May God bless the investment you make by reading stories to your kids.
-I have included a link … BELOW THE COVER, to the sites you can find Lilly’s Colorful Spots.
+I have included a link … BELOW to the bookstore links you can find Lilly’s Colorful Spots.

 Little Joe loved being the youngest kid, well most of the time he did.
 For one thing, he did not have to do as many chores as Emily and Molly.
 He didn’t have to go to school, or do homework and he got to play most of the day.
 Even though he was free to explore and have fun he was also learning to be, what Mama calls, responsible.